Council candidate accused of trying to kill would-be mayor - NewsBreak

 Council candidate accused of trying to kill would-be mayor

-LOUISVILLE, Ky. — (AP) — A candidate for Louisville's metro council stands charged with attempted murder, accused of opening fire on a mayoral candidate whose shirt was grazed by a bullet in his campaign headquarters, police said Tuesday.
+A candidate for Louisville 's metro council stands charged with attempted murder, accused of opening fire on a mayoral candidate whose shirt was grazed by a bullet in his campaign headquarters, police said Tuesday.

-Quintez Brown, 21, also faces four counts of wanton endangerment, Louisville police spokesperson Aaron Ellis said.
-Brown pleaded not guilty at an arraignment Tuesday and his bond was set at $100,000.
-A judge ordered him not to have contact with the alleged victim, Craig Greenberg, a Democrat running for Louisville mayor, or Greenberg's campaign staff.
+Quintez Brown, 21, also faces four counts of wanton endangerment, Louisville police spokesman Aaron Ellis said.

 Brown, a social justice activist running as an independent for the council, has campaigned with a slate of candidates opposed to projects they say will worsen gentrification in Kentucky's largest city.

-The apparent target of Monday's shooting, Greenberg has promoted his experience at the center of the city’s revitalization efforts, and helped draft legislation promoting developments in Louisville's predominantly Black west side.
+The apparent target of Monday's shooting, Democrat Craig Greenberg, has promoted his experience at the center of the city’s revitalization efforts, and helped draft legislation promoting developments in Louisville's predominantly Black west side.

 Greenberg said he was at his campaign headquarters with four colleagues when a man appeared in the doorway and began firing multiple rounds.